“Minimalism is the intentional promotion of the things we most value and the removal of everything that distracts us from it.” —Joshua Becker

-Some people that I speak with get nervous when they hear the term “minimalist.”
+Some people I speak with get nervous when they hear the term minimalist.
 For them, it conjures up images of destitution, barren walls, and empty cupboards.

-When you look in our living room, you would see a television, couches, books, and family photos.
-In our coat closet you would find a variety of coats, boots, scarves, and gloves.
-In our toy room downstairs, you would find a video game system and some toys on the floor (unless we cleaned them up before you arrived, of course).
-Since deciding to become minimalist two years ago, we have been on a journey to define what that means for us and how it fits into our life.
+When you look in our living room, you would see a television, couches, a family photo, and a rug.
+In our coat closet, you would find jackets, baseball caps, and a few winter weather accessories.
+In our kids’ rooms, you would find books, crafts, and toys in their closet.
+Since deciding to become minimalist years ago, we have been on a journey to define what that means for us and how it fits into our life.

 You may collect antiques, stamps, or bottle caps.
-You may love music, movies, or books.
+You may love music, movies, sports, or books.
 You may cherish old photographs, family heirlooms, or romantic letters from a lover.